The Wrapbook Team

 Project Cap: None

-All project types are eligible for Georgia film tax credit, including game shows, talk shows, and reality TV.
+Most project types are eligible for Georgia film incentives, including game shows, talk shows, and reality TV.

-Production companies get a minimum of 20% tax credit.
+The program offers a base credit of 20%.
 The state grants an additional 10% credit if the company uses the "Made In Georgia" logo in its film credits.
 All production and post-production expenses must be in the state.
+Commercials are not able to apply for the extra 10% logo bump.

 11. Hawaii